 Bet you never imagined that you would miss going to school!
 School is a major part of your life and probably where most of your friends are.
 Going to school as much as possible can help maintain some sense of normality while you’re coping with cancer.

 When you’re having treatment and are feeling sick, you won’t always be able to keep up with what’s going on at school.
 You may be worried about missing out on activities or special events, even schoolwork, plus whatever is going on in your friends’ lives.

 Canteen is in your corner.
 Our Robots Program can help you stay connected to school, friends and family while you’re stuck in hospital for treatment.
-You can also get expert advice on keeping up with study through our Education and Career Support Service.
+You can also get expert advice on keeping up with study through our Education and Career Service.

 Getting back to school